 Biosolids are a nutrient-rich organic material created from the biological and physical treatment of wastewater.
-Biosolids can be used to improve soil structure and water retention, and also are used as a slow-release fertilizer.
-Currently, Fort Collins Utilities applies 70 percent of its biosolids (wastewater sludge) on Meadow Springs Ranch and 30 percent on private farm land.
+They are the removed solids from the wastewater treatment process, which meet strict state and federal standards for organics, metals and pathogen removal.
+Biosolids can be used to improve soil structure and water retention and also are used as a slow-release fertilizer.

 The City produces approximately 2,355 metric dry tons of biosolids per year (more than 579 semi-truck loads).
 Ten to 12 semi-trailer loads of biosolids are trucked from the Drake Water Reclamation Facility to Meadow Springs Ranch each week.
 One hundred percent of Fort Collins Utilities biosolids are applied on the ranch.

 Biosolids transportation is accomplished using three City owned tractor-trailers.
 The trailers are equipped with tarps for transportation.
 The biosolids are unloaded at a staging area within a predetermined and permitted site and directly land applied by using a wet spreader equipped with flotation tires for minimal impact on vegetation, as well as a tractor with spreading trailer.
 The wet spreader uses a side discharge that spreads the solids out 70-80 feet.

 Biosolids are nutrient rich that in the short-term acts as vegetation fertilizer and long-term is a soil amendment.
 The City monitors the nutrient and metals in the biosolids, soil and groundwater in accordance the State and Federal regulations.
 The City uses the latest GPS equipment and web-based software to track and store the biosolids applications data.